contentking/codesniffer-ruleset/README.md

 - Enable inline methods in case there is no method body.
 - Usage of 'boolean' in typehints is forbidden.
 Use 'bool' only.
 - Disabled absolute namespace usage.
 Import everything with 'use' statement
+- There must be exactly one space between `&` and variable name

 Generating documentation
 ------------------------